NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/message-status.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Message and channel status
+title: Message, channel and supplier status
 parent: Using NHS Notify
 nav_order: 7
-permalink: /using-nhs-notify/message-and-channel-status
+permalink: /using-nhs-notify/message-channel-supplier-status
 section: Sending a message
 ---

-You can find out what's happened to your messages and channels by checking the message or channel status.

-To get an overall status of a message you've sent using a routing plan, use the [message status](#message-status).

-To see the status of a specific channel in your routing plan, use the [channel status](#channel-status).
+This page describes the statuses you'll see when using NHS Notify API or NHS Notify MESH to find out what's happened to your messages.

 {% include components/details.html
 heading='If you’re using NHS Notify API'